CI/CD with Webhook

 We are going to use webhook.

-The community maintained sudo apt-get install webhook
+The community maintained sudo apt-get install webhook gives a really outdated version.

 Therefore we pick the latest (2.7.0) using pre-compiled binary for our

-architecture (if in doubt, check dpkg --print-architecture
+architecture (if in doubt, check dpkg --print-architecture):

 Next we will follow this guide

-and we move the binary and other files with settings in the /var/www/webhooks
+and we move the binary and other files with settings in the /var/www/webhooks directory:

 Hook definitions